Tripwire (novel): Plot summary

-Reacher and Jodie follow Costello's trail, uncovering information on her father's last project: an investigation for the Hobie family on the whereabouts of their son Victor, a helicopter pilot reported missing in action during the Vietnam War.
-They discover that the Hobies had been tricked into giving their life savings to a con man named Rutter, who poses as a fake military liaison to families of MIA soldiers.
-Hook becomes aware of their investigation and tries to hunt them down.
+Following Costello's trail, Reacher and Jodie discover that Garber had been investigating the whereabouts of Victor Hobie, a helicopter pilot reported missing in action during the Vietnam War.
+They discover that Victor's family had been tricked into giving their life savings to a con artist named Rutter, who poses as a fake military liaison to families of missing soldiers.
+The man claiming to be Victor becomes aware of the investigation and tries to hunt down Reacher and Jodie.
 After forcing Rutter to return the money he stole, Reacher and Jodie visit the National Personnel Records Center in St. Louis, which leads them to a forensic laboratory in Hawaii that identifies the remains of soldiers.

 Victor was reported MIA after his helicopter was shot down.
 However, it becomes clear that Victor died in the crash, and that another soldier named Carl Allen assumed his identity in order to escape prosecution for fragging a superior officer.
 Severely burned by the crash, Allen left his own dogtags behind to fool investigators and had his right hand, lost in the helicopter crash, replaced with a hook.
-Under his new identity, Allen amassed a fortune as an illicit "moneylender", before establishing himself as a legitimate businessman who offers high-interest loans to firms unable to borrow from banks.
+Under his new identity, Allen amassed a fortune as an illicit "moneylender", before establishing himself as a legitimate businessman offering high-interest loans to firms unable to borrow from banks.
 However, his real objective is to seize control of their assets, using threats and torture to force his clients to agree to his terms.

 Despite being aware that Reacher's investigation could expose his crimes, Allen decides to complete one final job: the takeover of a bankrupt multimillion-dollar company owned by Chester and Marilyn Stone.
-Allen and his men take the couple hostage, but Marilyn is able to stall them before Chester signs over his company.
+Allen and his men take the couple hostage, but Marilyn is able to stall them before Chester signs over the company.
 Jodie is called back to New York by her law firm to handle the Stone deal but ends up being captured by Allen along with another private investigator posing as the Stones' lawyer, forcing Reacher to come to her rescue.
-Reacher manages to kill Allen and his men but sustains a seemingly fatal bullet wound to his chest.
+Reacher kills Allen and his men but sustains a seemingly fatal bullet wound to his chest.
 At the hospital, however, a doctor discovers that, due to the arduous physical labor that was required for his job manually digging pools, his pectoral muscle was so thick the bullet did not make it past his rib cage.
 Reacher is then visited while convalescing by the Hobie family to thank him for restoring their son's good name.